datalad-handbook/book/docs/basics/101-140-filesystem.rst

    We can see that the old file is still seen as "deleted", but the "new", renamed file is "added".
-A ``git status`` displays the change in the dataset a bit more accurate:
+A ``git status`` displays the change in the dataset a bit more accurately:

    .. runrecord:: _examples/DL-101-140-108
       :language: console